May 4, 2020

 Reinventing the Umbrella

-With elegant design and intelligent engineering, TUUCI creates parasols that endure heavy use and look stunning doing it.
+With elegant design and intelligent engineering, TUUCI makes umbrellas that will stand up to heavy use and look good doing it.

 The umbrella is everywhere: whether you’re trying to escape the glaring sun of south Florida or the constant mist of the Pacific Northwest, you’ve encountered one.
 And although the umbrella is commonplace, finding one that doesn’t wobble, close on you unexpectedly, or even has some artistic flare is not.
 That is, unless you’re lucky enough to encounter a TUUCI parasol.

 TUUCI, founded in 1998, by Dougan Clarke, TUUCI founder & product architect, has changed the umbrella game for the better.
 A Miami-native, Clarke spent most of his youth working at a boat yard in Miami—rigging boats for the racing and yachting world, giving him an appreciation for strong materials and sleek engineering.
 And having grown up in South Florida, Clarke realized the importance of shade, and how most umbrellas were not just primitive, but poorly constructed and unreliable.

 After a brief stint working in the furniture world after college, Clarke realized there was a market for beautiful, reliable umbrellas—and so began TUUCI.
 Started in a Miami boat yard, TUUCI is now an international player, selling to thousands of resorts, restaurants, and anyone who needs a shade product that is going to last a long time and look beautiful.